Serum Institute of India

 Corporate Round in 2021

-SCHOTT Poonawalla is a Mumbai-based manufacturer specializing in pharmaceutical glass packaging.
-The company produces a variety of products tailored for the pharmaceutical industry, including neutral glass containers such as vials, pre-fillable syringes, ampoules, and cartridges.
-By offering these parenteral packaging systems, SCHOTT Poonawalla supports the needs of its clients in delivering safe and effective pharmaceutical solutions.
+SCHOTT Poonawalla is a manufacturer based in Mumbai, India, specializing in pharmaceutical packaging solutions made from neutral glass tubing.
+The company produces a diverse array of products for the pharmaceutical industry, including vials, pre-fillable syringes, ampoules, and cartridges.
+With a focus on parenteral packaging systems, SCHOTT Poonawalla provides essential containers that meet the stringent requirements of the pharmaceutical sector, ensuring the safe and effective delivery of medications.

 X-Vax